 We want children to be aware that for poor behaviour, there are consequences.
-For children at thinking and above, this will be in the form of sanctions, white slip.
+For children at thinking and above, this will be in the form of reflection time with the adult who gave out the consequence.
 There will also be 'natural' consequences of their action, for example using lunchtime or break to complete their work.

 Support and opportunities to change inappropriate choices are always given.
-However, if the pupil shows no willingness to do so, then the white slip will follow.
-An alternative situation may arise if a child is perceived to have made a deliberate choice to break a Golden Rule.
+However, if the pupil shows no willingness to do so, then the reflection time will follow at the next available break.
+A member of staff may speak to the parents or carers should it be appropriate.
+Staff are aware that parents should be kept fully informed and communication is clear and consistent.